Reshard Cliett: Toronto Argonauts

 On February 15, 2021, Cliett signed with the Toronto Argonauts of the Canadian Football League (CFL).
 He spent most of the season on the practice roster and played in one regular season game before being released on October 18, 2021.

 Montreal Alouettes

-Cliett signed with the Montreal Alouettes on October 20, 2021 and played in one regular season game for the team in 2021.
+Cliett signed with the Montreal Alouettes of the CFL on October 20, 2021, and played in one regular season game for the team in 2021.